News

 Federal investment in TERN, via the NCRIS programme, is bearing fruit for Australia’s industry sectors.
 TERN is facilitating science that is enabling sustainable and enhanced productivity of our food, fibre, fuel and natural resource based industries and is offering greater efficiency and effectiveness in environmental assessment and management.
 Our work benefits industries including agriculture, forestry, mining, environmental management, insurance, eco-tourism, health and education.

-TERN’s shared resources connect ecosystem scientists and managers, and enables them to collect, contribute, store, share and integrate data across disciplines.
+TERN’s shared resources connect ecosystem research scientists and managers, and enables them to collect, contribute, store, share and integrate data across disciplines.
 Our infrastructure is also positioning ecosystem science and management communities to address Australia’s major environmental challenges in ways that were not previously possible.

 The industries/industry sectors which have been identified as gaining the most benefit from the TERN services include: agriculture (especially food production) (>300 data collections), forestry (> 200 forest data collections) mining (>16 directly related to mining), environmental management (>1000), insurance (>7 related to hazard management), eco-tourism (>300 related to National Parks) and international education (>2000 research many of which are also suitable for curricula delivery).